NeilQ/Netcool.EventBus/README.md

 [中文README](README-zh.md)

 # Netcool.EventBus
-An EventBus base on Asp.net core 2.1 and RabbitMq.
+An EventBus base on netstandard2.1 and RabbitMq.

 Most of codes retrived from [dotnet-architecture/eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers), however there are some changes:
 - Replace Autofac with default asp.net core ioc container.
-- Add some extention methods for adding event bus.
+- Add some extension methods for adding event bus.
 - Delayed to create rabbitmq channel for event publish.
 - Class name changed.